 Per the Palmetto Solar website, the company uses all-black solar panels with efficiency ratings higher than 19.8%.
 The company does not state the specific brands, so homeowners must request a consultation for full product details.

-Palmetto Protect refers to the company’s monthly subscription plans that provide 24/7 monitoring, system alerts, and remote diagnosis to keep your system in excellent condition.
+Palmetto Protect refers to the company’s monthly subscription plans that provide 24/7 monitoring, system alerts, and remote diagnosis to maintain your system’s condition.
 This service also includes warranty coverage for roof leaks, manufacturing detects, inverter protection, and installation issues.
-Palmetto Protect Essential is offered at no cost through 2023, but will require monthly subscription fees after that deadline.

 Where is Palmetto Solar located?

-Palmetto Solar is located in 17 states, headquartered in Charleston, South Carolina.
+Palmetto Solar is located in 17 U.S. states with a headquarters in Charleston, South Carolina.

 Our Rating Methodology